 As an international student at USC, you will qualify to be an International Buddy.
 Only students who have received an I-20 (F-1) or DS-2019 (J-1) will be matched with a Domestic Buddy.

-If you are a continuing student at USC who has been enrolled for at least 2 semesters, you are qualified to be a Domestic Buddy.
+If you are a continuing student at USC who has been enrolled for at least 1 semester, you are qualified to be a Domestic Buddy.
 If you wish to be a Domestic Buddy, you will need to read more information regarding requirements and expectations through the official Buddies Beyond Borders section of our website.

 International Buddies are expected to meet with their Domestic Buddies at least 4 times throughout the semester.
 International Student Services will host events each semester as well as keep you informed of campus events or local activities that could be fun options for you to attend with your Buddy.
 Relationships can be further developed through shared meals, community programs, sightseeing, and holiday celebrations.